rashen33/clothify-ecommerce-pos/test.md

-Readme for the spring boot project
+Readme for the spring boot project.

 **Project Name**